AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 > openssl pkcs8 -topk8 -inform PEM -outform PEM -in example.key -out example.key
 > ```

-If you have encrypted your private key (or if your private key is already encrypted) with a *pass phrase* as recommended, you'll need to decrypt it before passing it to **MSAL Node**.
+If you have encrypted your private key (or if your private key is already encrypted) with a *pass phrase*, you'll need to decrypt it before passing it to **MSAL Node**.

+**Important**: Never hardcode passwords in source code.
+Both the certificate private key and the optional descryption password should be fetched from a secure location (e.g. Azure KeyVault) and deployed securely with your web api.

 This can be done using Node's [crypto module](https://nodejs.org/docs/latest-v14.x/api/crypto.html).
 Use the `createPrivateKey()` method to parse and export your key:

 ```javascript
 const fs = require('fs');